 The competency-based evaluations for respiratory care students follow the guidelines as recommended by the National Board of Respiratory Care (NBRC).
 This Program also encourages additional expectations during classroom/lab studies.
 Students are required to complete lab competencies along with their didactic coursework.
 Lab competencies are utilized to ensure the student understands the interaction and skills required for patient care, respiratory therapy treatment modalities, mechanical ventilation, and specialized testing.
-Students are allowed three attempts per competency and are evaluated by faculty of the RCP Program.
-Only faculty members will submit final graded competencies.
-Upon successful completion, the student and faculty member will sign the evaluation form and it will become a permanent part of the student's file.
+Students are allowed three attempts per competencies.
+Upon successful completion, the student and faculty members will submit final graded competencies.
+Upon successful completion, the student's file.
 If the competency is not successfully passed, the student will be required to remediate prior to the last attempt.
 If the student is unsuccessful upon the third attempt, the student must repeat the course in its entirety, which will affect his/her enrollment in the Program.